Caraș-Severin County: Name

-The county is part of the Danube-Kris-Mureș-Tisza euroregion.

-In 2011, it had a population of 274,277 and a population density of 33.63/km2.

-The majority of the population (89.23%) are Romanians.
-There are also Roma (2.74%), Croats (1.88%), Germans – Banat Swabians (1.11%), Serbs (1.82%), Hungarians (1.19%) and Ukrainians (0.94%).

 Geography

 With 8,514 km2, it is the third largest county in Romania, after Timiș and Suceava counties.
 It is also the county through which the river Danube enters Romania.

 The mountains make up 67% of the county's surface, including the Southern Carpathians range, with Banat Mountains, Țarcu-Godeanu Mountains and Cernei Mountains and elevations between 600 and 2100 meters.
 Transition hills between mountains and the Banat Plain lie in the western side of the county.

 The Danube enters Romania in the vicinity of Baziaș, bordering Serbia.
 Timiș, Cerna, Caraș and Nera cross the county, some of them through spectacular valleys and gorges.